-I am a qualified professional teacher (Associate of the London College of Music) with over 40 years experience of helping both children and adults with guitar-playing.
+I am a qualified professional teacher (Associate of the London College of Music) with more than 45 years experience of helping both children and adults with playing the guitar.

 I have taught in a wide range of educational establishments as well as privately in my home and am interested in taking you on whether you are a complete beginner with no musical experience at all, or a player with some experience who is looking to improve.

-All I ask of my pupils is that they realize learning to play the guitar well takes time, patience and commitment!
+All I ask of my pupils is that they realize learning to play the guitar well takes time and patience – lots of it!

 I am fully committed to offering the best of care and support to all of my pupils.
 Please contact me personally as soon as any issues or problems arise so that we can resolve them amicably and quickly.

 You will learn fingerstyle (as opposed to plectrum) guitar-playing.
 Most of my pupils use a “classical” guitar – one with nylon (rather than metal) strings, but this does not mean you will study only classical music.
 All styles can be covered apart from heavy rock and flamenco.
 I do not consider myself sufficiently expert to teach in these fields.